 Here are a few of the important lessons we have learned.

-Simple tasks aren’t always so simple
+Digital Assistance: Simple tasks aren’t always so simple

 Banks have been driving digital innovation for years, from digital account transfers, to automatic bill paying, to the ability to deposit a check using a smartphone.
 These services promise greater convenience for customers—but if banks really want to deliver a great experience, they need to focus on doing digital things better, not just doing more digital things.
 In a recent survey of 1,000 banking customers, goMoxie discovered that a majority—55 percent—are still struggling with service issues including as login, transfer or payments, updating personal information, account balance checks, opening a new account, or adding a new product or service.